NBeeCC/NIJI-EN-OSRP-GUIDE/README.md

 ![Done](https://cdn.discordapp.com/attachments/1131312669773795428/1131325550728839219/2023-07-19_15.43.16.png)

+You should also make sure to go to Options > Video Settings and > Quality and turn on any option that says "Custom" on it.
+These will allow you to see the Custom Entities and Custom Items in the pack.

 # Fabric Installation (Advanced)

 For those who already use modded Minecraft with Fabric, this installation guide will show you how to get the pack working with the Fabric modloader.